What is qualitative market research?

 Face-to-face versus online qualitative research

-The research agency you commission will be able to explain exactly why face-to-face is more appropriate for your project than online (or vice-a-versa), but in brief:
+The research agency you commission will be able to explain exactly why face-to-face qualitative research is more appropriate for your project than online qualitative research (or vice-a-versa), but in brief:

 Face-to-face qualitative research is more appropriate for detailed exploration of subject matter, for subject matter is sensitive in nature or for creative development projects, where respondents work together to achieve broad consensus on key issues and opportunities.